Dream Extreme Oreo Cheesecake

 How to remove a cheesecake from the springform pan:

-• First, make sure the cake has fully cooled and has been refrigerated.
+• First, ensure the cake has thoroughly cooled and is stored in the refrigerator.

-• Carefully run a small knife around the edge of the pan, starting all the way up and working your way down.
+• Carefully run a small knife around the edge of the pan, starting at the top and working your way down.
 Gently loosen the bits that stuck to the pan.

-• Next, unbuckle the springform pan and remove the circular band only after the cheesecake has been properly chilled and becomes cold.
+• Next, unbuckle the springform pan and remove the circular band only after the cheesecake has been properly chilled and has become cold.

 • Similarly, to transfer it to a serving dish, run a long, thin spatula between the crust and the pan bottom, and gently slide the cheesecake onto the serving dish.

-• We also like adding parchment paper to the bottom of the pan, which helps to slide the cake out of the pan.
+• We also like adding parchment paper to the bottom of the pan, which helps the cake slide out easily.

 Recipe variations and add-ins:

 • Different cake: Change it up.
-Use a different flavor of cake for the bottom layer.
+Use a distinct flavor of cake for the bottom layer.
 I have used strawberry for my daughter, who likes strawberries, and she loved it.

 • Other cookies: Oreos come in so many flavors that you don’t have to stick to just one.
 Try golden, mint, peanut butter, dark chocolate, and birthday cake.